AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ## Compound Boolean Expressions

+**Goals**
+- []  Understand how to evaluate a Boolean expression with multiple parts.
+- []  Use truth tables to simplify expressions.
+- []  Continue to improve the GuessChecker program.

 ### Assignment 1: Boolean Expressions

 **Directions:** Using logical and relational operators, write a program that will take 3 numbers and return the if the number is greater than, less than or equal to the other two numbers.
 Print out the results of your program.
 Submit this assignment as a replit on Canvas.